Why Visibility Beats Technical Skills for Security Career Growth

 The choice was simple: Stay invisible and resentful, or admit I was wrong about how careers actually work.

-Prioritising visibility changed my career
+Prioritising visibility will change your career

 High-impact work that nobody sees doesn't advance your career.

-I'd spend weeks building elegant solutions to problems nobody knew existed.
+We end up spending weeks building elegant solutions to problems nobody knew existed.

-• Is it high value?
+Is it high value?

-• Is it visible?
+Is it visible?

 Every task you touch lands in one of these boxes.
 Here’s what belongs in each and what to actually do about it.